 Static electricity is all around us, shocking your co-workers and bringing giggles to the hearts of many parents watching their kiddos slide at the playground.
-Now, you can use this power to control water with a super cool science experiment.
+Now, you can use this power to control water with a super cool science experiment that requires only two supplies you already have at home.
 Read on to learn how to bend water with a simple black comb!

 photo: Ken Bosma via flickr